Photo Credit: iwishiwasa

 - Remind him (and maybe yourself) that no haircut or hairstyle is permanent—hair is always growing!
 This can make it easier to try out a new style.

 - Think about his daily activities and choose a hairstyle that is compatible.
-If he plays a sport with a helmet, consider a shorter haircut during the season and a longer haircut in the off-season.
+If he plays a sport with a helmet, consider a shorter style during the season and a longer style in the off-season.

 - If you’ve been wrestling cowlicks on your little guy’s crown, consider a longer hairstyle.
 Cowlicks are often less noticeable and easier to tame when hair has some length, allowing strands more weight to naturally fall down instead of stick up.